into a Competitive Advantage

 We offer complete and customized Analytics solutions for Insurers.

 Our services include:

-- Planning and Analysis to provide a Insurance Analytics Roadmap (IAR), the first step in analyzing the situation, identifying the needs
+- Planning and Analysis to provide a Insurance Analytics Roadmap, the first step in analyzing the situation, identifying the needs

-and evaluating the efforts to achieve Business goals or a
+and evaluating the efforts to achieve Business goals or an

 Insurance Analytics Gap Analysis to evaluate and re-align

 - Implementation and Integration to ensure any Analytics initiative is carried through to completion successfully and in a timely manner.

-- Accelerators to provide faster, lower risk and less expensive implementations and provide Insurers with the reporting capabilities to track the metrics and Key Performance Indicators essential to improving performance.
+- Software Accelerators and Applications to provide faster, lower risk and less expensive implementations and provide Insurers with the reporting capabilities to track the metrics and Key Performance Indicators essential to improving performance.

 - Recommendations to select and track the right metrics and Key

 The Benefits of Insurance Analytics

-Business Analytics allows for visualization of information, irrespective of its source origins, in a multitude of formats.
+Analytics allows for the visualization of information, irrespective of its source origins, in a multitude of formats.
 Insurers can summarize or analyze information that supports best practices from the Insurance industry.
 From marketing to underwriting, claims to policy management, actuarial analysis to accounting, Analytics bring better business decision-making to every Insurance business domain.
 By unlocking the power of Analytics Insurers are able to:

 - Improve revenue and profits by acquiring and retaining high